Suicide in the counselling room

 If we look back over history at rights and laws we can see how LGBTQ people have been discriminated against by the government and big organisations.

-It’s no wonder why the LGBTQ community can often distrust professionals, such as counsellors.
+It’s no wonder why that the LGBTQ community can often distrust professionals, such as counsellors.

 Here’s a summary of just some of the things that have happened in history in England.